Lawrence Bittaker and Roy Norris: Closing arguments

 Bittaker's trial lasted for over three weeks.
 On February 9, 1981, the prosecution and defense counsels began their closing arguments.
 In the closing argument delivered by the prosecution, Kay apologized to the jury that he was only asking for the death penalty, adding that he wished the law permitted him to request that the same suffering be inflicted upon Bittaker that he had inflicted upon his victims.
 Kay then described Bittaker as an "excuse for a man" as he held aloft pictures of each of the five murdered girls before the jury.

 Seeking the death penalty for Bittaker, Kay referred to the case as "one of the most shocking, brutal cases in the history of American crime" and added: "Make no mistake, ladies and gentlemen, a punishment of life imprisonment in prison would be a total, complete victory for him.
 If the death penalty is not appropriate in this case, [then] when will it ever be?"
-In his own closing argument before the jury, Deputy District Attorney C. Randolph Ramsey discredited Bittaker's claims that—contrary to Norris's testimony—Shirley Lynette Ledford had agreed to scream, weep, and plead for mercy theatrically for the tape recording introduced as evidence, stating to the jury: "You've heard the sounds on this tape ...
+In his own closing argument before the jury, Deputy District Attorney Clifford Randolph Ramsey discredited Bittaker's claims that—contrary to Norris's testimony—Shirley Lynette Ledford had agreed to scream, weep, and plead for mercy theatrically for the tape recording introduced as evidence, stating to the jury: "You've heard the sounds on this tape ...
 Ms. Ledford screaming, yelling 'Don't touch me!
 No, no, no, no, no!'
 That tape should be sufficient corroboration by itself!"

 Defense attorney Albert Garber requested the jury discount the testimony of Norris; arguing in favor of Bittaker's claims that Norris had committed the actual murders, and claiming the testimony of the prosecutors throughout the trial amounted to little more than a "bloodlust," adding that the prosecution had repeatedly recited the "gory details" of the murders.
 Garber harked to the earlier testimony of a psychologist named Michael Maloney, who had testified as to Bittaker's inability to empathize with other people's feelings and emotions in addition to the fact that, with the exception of Bittaker's 1974 stabbing of Gary Louie, all of Bittaker's previous criminal convictions were for nonviolent offenses.
 The defense also claimed that insufficient corroborative evidence existed to convict Bittaker.